 I would like to talk a little more about how the Buddha advocated the use, not only of the ancient Indian teaching of the brahmavihāras as a mandala framework for cultivating Presence, but used another ancient Indian teaching, the Five Skandhas (Sanskrit), as a mandala framework for recognising the perceptual components that together form our psychological parts.

-At the end of a great many of the recorded dialogues between the Buddha and his students, there is a familiar statement, which describes and celebrates the profundity of the spiritual breakthrough that the student has made as a result of the Buddha’s non-duality teachings – and this breakthrough into psychological freedom is described as “seeing the emptiness of all five skandhas”.
-This description of the state of realisation has a deep poetic and emotional resonance for all serious practitioners within the Buddhist tradition, but is unfortunately poorly understood – even to the point where there is a complete lack of engagement, either intellectually or through self-enquiry, with the psychological reality behind these words.
+At the end of a great many of the recorded dialogues between the Buddha and his students, there is a familiar statement, which describes and celebrates the profundity of the spiritual breakthrough that the student has made as a result of the Buddha’s non-duality teachings.
+This breakthrough into psychological freedom is described as “seeing the emptiness of all five skandhas”.
+This description of the state of realisation has a deep poetic and emotional resonance for all serious practitioners within the Buddhist tradition, but is unfortunately poorly understood – even to the point where there is a complete lack of engagement, either intellectually or through self-enquiry, with the psychological and spiritual reality behind these words.

 The Skandhas – the Buddha’s Self-Enquiry Framework

 When we are familiar with the mandala archetype it becomes clear that the Buddha taught an approach to self-empathetic self-enquiry that is very similar to those that were developed in the 20th Century.
-Whereas I prefer to use Carl Jung’s four functions of Consciousness (Thinking, Feeling, Volition/Intuition, and Sensation), or Marshall Rosenberg’s ‘four components’ (Observations, Feelings, Needs and Requests), the Buddha used the ancient Indian Skandhas framework, which is essentially the same – a mandala-form analysis of the cognitive-perceptual components of the psychological parts.
+Whereas I now inter-changeably use Carl Jung’s four functions of Consciousness (Thinking, Feeling, Volition/Intuition, and Sensation), or Marshall Rosenberg’s ‘four components’ (Observations, Feelings, Needs and Requests), the Buddha used the ancient Indian ‘Five Skandhas’ framework, which is essentially the same – a mandala-form analysis of the cognitive-perceptual components, which aggregate together to form psychological parts.

 The Mistranslated Skandhas (Buddhism), the Four Functions (Jung), and the Four Components (Rosenberg)

-It is of great value to recognise that these various mandala models of the psyche are identical – that they are all pointing to the same reality.
-I have found however, that there is often great resistance to recognising this.
-It was, and still is, a great source of sadness to me that my Buddhist teachers in my twenties argued so fiercely against the idea that Jung’s four functions could shed light on the ancient Indian Skandhas teaching that the Buddha was so enthusiastic about.
+I believe that there great value in recognising that these various mandala models of the psyche are identical – that they are all pointing to the same reality.
+I have found however, that there is often great resistance to this.
+It was, and still is, a great source of sadness to me that my Buddhist teachers in my twenties argued so fiercely closed to the idea that Jung’s four functions could shed light on the ancient Indian Skandhas teaching that the Buddha was so enthusiastic about.
 The fact of the matter is that Jung was a passionate student of Buddhism and, believing that the wisdom in Padmasambhava’s Bardo Thodol (the Tibetan ‘Book of the Dead’) texts might save humanity from the destructive path it was on, incorporated it into his mandala model of the psyche.

 There is a tragedy here, which relates to the ever-changing nature of languages and the ever-present tendency towards literalism in the way words are used.
 In the context of non-dual psychology – and Buddhism is ultimately a non-dual psychology – words are only symbols of, or pointers to, spiritual truth.
 Indeed, in this context, we can truly say that a word is a symbol of a symbol.
-I have no doubt that at the time of the Buddha, the words used for the Skandhas were still effective pointers to psychological realities, but something has gone wrong somewhere, that has allowed the power of the original framework to be lost.
+I have no doubt that at the time of the Buddha, the words used for the skandhas were still effective pointers to psychological realities, but something has gone wrong somewhere, that has allowed the power of the original framework to be lost.
 The loss within the Buddhist tradition of the integrity of the ancient Indian Brahmavihāras teachings has followed a similar process, in my view.

-Although, I am afraid that many Buddhists are likely to be unwilling to consider the improved translations that Jung offers us, I personally have no doubt that several of the Skandas are usually mistranslated in their usual English rendering.
-I have not been able to accept the conventional translations ever since I studied the Skandas in the context of a seminar on the Bardo Thodol, in the 1980s.
+Although, I am afraid that many Buddhists are likely to be unwilling to consider the improved translations that Jung offers us, I personally have no doubt that several of the skandhas are usually mistranslated in their usual English rendering.
+I have not been able to accept the conventional translations ever since I studied the skandhas in the context of a seminar on the Bardo Thodol, in the 1980s.
 At that time it became clear to me that these translations just do not work – they simply do not meaningfully correspond, either to the associated imagery from the Six Realms, or to the associated Wisdoms and Buddha families.
 I have written several articles on this and related themes – which can be accessed via the ‘Book Sections’ Menu above.

-My conviction about the mistranslations of the Skandas has deepened over the subsequent decades, especially since studying Ann Weiser-Cornell’s approach to Eugene Gendlin’s Focusing (in the 1990’s), and subsequently when I was introduced to Marshall Rosenberg’s Nonviolent Communication (NVC) model.
-Both of these self-empathy / self-enquiry models powerfully reinforced my conviction that Jung’s Functions and the Buddha’s Skandas should be regarded as having essentially the same meaning.
-Indeed all of these various mandala-like formulations are essentially the same – descriptions of the egoic components of the cognitive-perceptual process, and descriptions of the universal Consciousness that is inseparably present in every moment of cognition and perception.
+My conviction about the mistranslations of the skandhas has deepened over the subsequent decades, especially since studying Ann Weiser-Cornell’s approach to Eugene Gendlin’s Focusing (in the 1990’s), and subsequently when I was introduced to Marshall Rosenberg’s Nonviolent Communication (NVC) model.
+Both of these self-empathy / self-enquiry models powerfully reinforced my conviction that Jung’s Functions and the Buddha’s skandhas should be regarded as having essentially the same meaning.
+Indeed all of these various mandala-like formulations are essentially the same – descriptions of the egoic components of the cognitive-perceptual process, and descriptions of the universal Consciousness that is present in every moment of cognition and perception.
 The skandhas are foundational and universal, in the same way that Cartesian geometry is foundational and universal – they cannot be owned or monopolised by a particular tradition, because that are universal and essential in all conscious experience.